cakephp/docs/en/core-libraries/helpers/paginator.rst

             )
         ));
         ?>

     When using your own custom routes you will need to manually add the params to the url options array.
-For example, let's say you want paginate the result with the url 'matches/worldcups/brazil' which maps to a results action on a matches controller.
+For example, let's say you want to paginate the result with the url 'matches/worldcups/brazil' which maps to a results action on a matches controller.
 This is a way of preserving those params on every pagination link.::

         <?php